The Copywriter Today Customer Success Guide

 Hi there!
 The entire team at Copywriter Today welcomes you!
-All of us, including the 50+ writers across the United States, our editors, our account managers and our owner Gabe, are excited to put our words to work for you.
+Our writers, editors, client success managers and our CEO, Gabe, are so excited to create top-notch content for you.

 The content that describes and advertises your business or brand is one of the most significant investments you’ll make.
 We are thrilled you are allowing us to be a part of your business growth.
 Use this guide to get off to a strong start, or, if you already have a plan of action, just refer to this for ideas and inspiration!

-Within a few days of signing up, expect to spend about 30 minutes on a one-on-one call with your personal account manager.
-Feel free to place a few orders before this call.
-(Unless you are on our Autopilot Team plan, in which case we will place these orders for you right after the kickoff call.)
-Your kickoff call provides your manager with the information he or she needs to build the best writing team for your business.
+Within a few days of signing up, expect to spend about 30 minutes on a one-on-one virtual call with your personal client success manager.
+Your kickoff call provides your manager with the information they need to build the best writing team for your business, while also helping you get comfortable with our processes.

 On the call, you will discuss the short- and long-term goals of your business, specifics about what you do, and detailed information about the focus of your content.
 Your manager may ask you to email information for your writing team.
 This could include, but isn’t limited to: